StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ## Check Configuration

 Each check has a configuration directory and file that will be placed in the `conf.d` directory.
 Configuration is written using [YAML](https://yaml.org/).
-The folder name should match the name of the check \(e.g.: `example.py` and `example.d` containing the `conf.yaml` configuration file\).
+The folder name should match the name of the check \(for example,: `example.py` and `example.d` containing the `conf.yaml` configuration file\).
 We will be using the StackState "Skeleton" / bare essentials check and configuration as a starting point.

 The configuration file for the "Skeleton" check has the following structure: